 How can we have success in our relationships (and lives) when any degree of deceit and fraud is present?

 Dishonesty stems from a lack of self-confidence.
 This lack enters our relationships as an old familiar guest and begins to remind us of our past failures.
 This lack can also show up as conflict, which pulls up a chair and refuses to leave.
 Failure will become the featured guest and will eventually crash the party . . .
 EVERY time!

 When we ask our online community how they approach someone about honesty in relationships when addressing a challenge they always begin with something like;

 “Hey, I want to talk to you about something and I’m going to be completely honest . . . “

 Now, most of us would agree this appears to be a gentle and direct approach.
 After all, it’s important to address one’s needs within the context of a relationship.
 Right?
 Right.

 However, this is not honesty as defined by A Course in Miracles and the attributes of the Authentic Self.
 This is abdication.
-Abdication falls at the bottom of individual consciousness according to the scientific work of Dr. David Hawkins.
+Abdication falls at the bottom of individual consciousness according to science and spiritual texts.